 When BHMA began specifying standards in 1969, the focus was not initially on electrified builders hardware.
 Since then, standards testing has undergone constant updating to keep pace with evolving technology.

 Covering electronics wasn’t just about creating new standards, but modifying old ones.
 One of the first standards for cylinders – A156.5 – had to be updated several times to encompass evolving electronic cylinders.
-In the last several months alone, BHMA has amended three standards for electrified hardware.
+And in the last several months alone, BHMA has amended three standards involving electrified hardware.

 Electronic hardware devices have added components and therefore must be tested with additional features in mind – such as the safety and functionality of electrical equipment.
 They require additional electromechanical trials above and beyond the strictly mechanical testing for ordinary locking devices.
 Like all BHMA products, electronic architectural hardware must endure a battery of tests, including those for: